 The solution, my dear traveler, is student bars.
 While you might often end up paying $9-12 for a pint in a normal bar, student bars offer shots for as little as $3 and beers for $3.5-5.
 Or, you know, pregame.

 If you want to avoid hefty entrance fees, pick pubs and small bars over big nightclubs to avoid paying the entrance fee (about $5-10).

 Look, if you came to Finland expecting to plow through powdery snow on a husky sled, you also need to be prepared to stack out some serious cash.
 The famous dog and reindeer safaris cost about $120 for a couple of hours of sledding.
 Having fun in Finland does not come for cheap.
 A daily ski rental in Helsinki can be about $25 (and a ski pass at a resort about $40-50), a museum ticket $30, and a day pass to an amusement park $50.

 Luckily, there are plenty of cheap and free things to do as well.
 Hike and camp, walk around cities, take advantage of free events and exhibitions and relax on beaches and in parks.

 Money in Finland

-Most places will accept card but it’s always a good idea to carry a little bit of cash with you.
+Most places will accept cards, but it’s always a good idea to carry a little bit of cash with you.
 There are ATMs all over the place, and you can exchange money in banks or exchange offices.

 Travel Tips – Finland on a Budget